npatarino/tech-conferences-spain/README.md

 Conferences
 ===========

-A community-curated list of tech conferences around Spain.
+A community-curated list of Software Development conferences around Spain.

 Adding a conference
 -------------------